poshAJ/PoshToolbox/docs/Resolve-PoshPath.md

 ## OUTPUTS

-### PSObject
+### PoshToolbox.ResolvePoshPathCommand+PoshPathInfo

-Returns a result object for each resolved path.
+Returns a PoshPathInfo object for each resolved path.

 ## NOTES